fassko/fassko.github.io/Content/blog/solidity-eip-712-sign-metamask.md

 ![Set account in developer console](/assets/eip-712/console-account.png)

-After that, we will use the JSON data object that we constructed according to the EIP-712 standard and also save it in a variable.
+After that, we will use the JSON data object we constructed according to the EIP-712 standard and save it in a variable.

 ```javascript
 const msgData = JSON.stringify({